inkstitch/pyembroidery/README.md

 * SEQUENCE_BREAK - Break between stitches.
 Inserts a trim and jumps to the next stitch in the sequence.
 * COLOR_BREAK - Breaks between stitches.
 Changes to the next color (unless called before anything was stitched)
 * FRAME_EJECT(x,y) - Breaks the stitches, jumps to the given location, performs a stop, then goes to next stitch accordingly.
+* STITCH_BREAK - Next location is jumped to.
+Existing jumps are reallocated.
 * MATRIX_TRANSLATE(tx,ty) - Applies an inline translation shift for the encoder.
 It will treat all future stitches translated from here.
 * MATRIX_SCALE(sx,sy) - Applies an inline scale shift.
 It will scale by that factor for future stitches.
 * MATRIX_ROTATE(r) - Applies an inline rotateion shift.
 It will rotate by that factor for future stitches (in degrees).